aacknov/ali-html-challange/ReadMe.txt

 https://www.w3schools.com/html/html_symbols.asp

 BONUS:
--using both atble and list
+-using both table and list
 -suprise with the colors and backgrounds
--use <hr> tag
+-use <footer> tag
 -insert a location